Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Appendix

-\item \textbf{Random Chunk Drop}: Randomly mask $n$ temporal chunks with $n=4$.
-The length of each chunk $l$ is sampled from $\mathcal{U}(1, 128)$ and scaled by the ratio of valid events.
-The starting position $s$ satisfies $s \sim \mathcal{U}(0, L-1)$. \end{itemize} The augmentations listed above are each applied independently with a probability of $0.5$.
-The token-mix is applied on the embedding tensor with a probability of $0.5$.
+\item \textbf{Random Chunk Drop}: Four candidate temporal chunks are removed from the event stream.
+Let $L_{valid}$ be the number of valid events.
+The length of each removed chunk is sampled as $l_{chunk} = \operatorname{RandInt}(1,128)\cdot L_{valid}/L$, and its starting position is sampled uniformly from the token indices. \end{itemize} The random-apply policy independently enables each augmentation listed above with a probability of $0.5$.
+TokenMix is applied to the embedding tensor with a probability of $0.5$.
 Specifically, when training on cluster events, the intensity $\rho$ is randomly set to $1$ with a probability of $0.1$.
-We use drop path \citep{larsson2016fractalnet} in the linear attention layer, with the probability increasing linearly from $0$ to $0.4$ with depth.
+We use drop path \citep{larsson2016fractalnet} in the FoX backbone, with the probability increasing linearly from $0$ to $0.4$ with depth.

-In addition, all other methods in Tab~\ref{tab: cmp accuracy} also use data augmentation, which is summarized in Tab~\ref{tab: data aug of methods}.
+In addition, all other methods in Tab.~\ref{tab:cmp-accuracy} also use data augmentation, which is summarized in Tab.~\ref{tab:data-aug-of-methods}.